nigelbabu/pppconverter/README.md

 Calculate how much money is worth in a different country.
-Uses data from World Bank.
+Uses data from [World Bank][wb].

 Note: Works on python3.4 and above.